 - The vast majority of these refusals were eligibility rather than suitability refusals.

 - Refusals are always a last resort and do not change that person’s existing rights under EU law.
-Home Office caseworkers will have often worked for months to try to get in touch with the applicant to help them provide the evidence required.

 - In cases where an applicant is refused, the Home Office will write to them to explain why they have been refused and what steps they need to take.